torvalds/linux/Documentation/teaching/labs/device_model.rst

 * the ``bex.ko`` and ``bex_misc.ko`` modules are inserted

-* a new device with the type "test" is created
+* a new device with the type "type" is created

 * a new device with the type "misc" and version 2 is created